bekk/bekk-christmas/post/react/module-federation-micro-frontends-with-webpack-5.md

 export default App;
 ```

-### App 2: Calender Window
+### App 2: Calendar Window

 In `app2` we will create the calendar content  in a component called `CalendarWindow`.
-Initially you will only see the day of the month the window is hiding, but if you click the box it will tell you how many days there are until Christmas.
+Initially, you will only see the day of the month the window is hiding, but if you click the box it will tell you how many days there are until Christmas.

 ```javascript
 // app2/src/CalendarWindow